xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 He merely proposed the interpretation of propositions as problems, or tasks, as an alternative interpretation, validating the laws of the intuitionistic propositional calculus.

+Returning now to the form of judgement

+> A is a proposition,

+our semantical explanation is that **to know a proposition, which may be replaced, if you want, by problem, expectation, or intention, you must know what counts as a verification, solution, fulfillment, or realization of it**.

+- **[Xie]** Again comparing with Bishop's definition of set,

+  > To define a set we prescribe, at least implicitly,
+  > 1. what we (the constructing intelligence) must do in order to construct an element of the set,
+  > 2. and what we must do to show that two elements of the set are equal.

 ## Third lecture